baobabsoluciones/hackathonbaobab2021/README.md

 The following is a very succinct summary from the document found in `hackathonbaobab2021/data/OrganizationITC2021_V7.pdf`, which explains in detail everything about the problem, data format, etc.

-We want to plan one-on-one matches between sports team that belong to a single league (we assume there's only one league).
+We want to plan one-on-one matches between sports teams that belong to a single league (we assume there's only one league).
 We call the complete set of matches a tournament.
 This tournament follows a double round-robin.
 This implies that every team plays against every other team two times: once in their home stadium, the other in the adversary's.
 As a result we have `(N - 1) x 2` matches per team, where `N` is the total number of teams.

 The planning horizon is divided into slots.
 We assume that each team plays exactly once per slot (i.e., this is a "time-constrained timetable") and thus we have `(N - 1) x 2` slots.
 We also assume an even number of teams.